 Paragraphs IFRS 11.13 and IFRS 11.19 require continuous reassessment of the existence of joint control and the classification of the joint arrangement.
 The reassessment may be triggered by a change in ownership structure, change of contractual terms, change of legal form of the joint arrangement or change in other facts and circumstances.

-Accounting for instances when a former subsidiary or a ‘regular’ equity investment (e.g. a 5% interest) becomes a joint venture, or additional interest is acquired without changes in classification, is covered in accounting under the equity method.
+Accounting for instances when a former subsidiary or a ‘regular’ equity investment (e.g. a 5% interest) becomes a joint venture, or additional interest is acquired without changes in classification, is the same as in general equity method accounting.

 When a joint venture becomes a ‘regular’ equity investment or is disposed of completely, entities need to discontinue using the equity method and recognise appropriate gain or loss.